harry7557558/spirulae/implicit3/help.md

 <p><b>Fixed clip</b>: By default domain clipping changes while zooming to adapt to viewport.
 Check this if you want to keep the function domain consistent.</p>

 <p><b>Field</b>: Visualize scalar field using volume contour lines.
 Use this selector to choose linear contour, logarithmic contour, or no contour.
+You can also visualize the color field if you have defined one (see Color modes).
 Warn that volume rendering can be slow when the function domain isn't restricted, and therefore it's recommended to set a clip when using this feature.</p>

 <p><b>Grid</b>: When checked, this tool will display an adaptive grid on the surface, making it easier to see the size of the object and read the coordinates of a point.</p>